joshjcarrier/mocktail/README.md

 --------
 Kiosk mode hides the interactive UI, making the page useful in a read-only, auto-refreshed environment.
 A theme will also be randomly selected on load.
-To enable this behavior, add
+To enable this behavior, add `#kiosk=true` to the URL.
-> #kiosk=true
-to the URL.

-Extensible contribution
+Adding content
 --------
-Themes - look for 'themesModel'.'themesList'.
+* Themes - look for 'themesModel'.'themesList'.
-Drinks - look for 'drinksModel'.'availableList'.
+* Drinks - look for 'drinksModel'.'availableList'.

 License